Mercantilism: Origins

-Prior to mercantilism, the most important economic work done in Europe was by the medieval scholastic theorists.
+Before mercantilism, the most important work in economics in Europe was that of the medieval scholastic theorists.
 The goal of these thinkers was to find an economic system compatible with Christian doctrines of piety and justice.
 They focused mainly on microeconomics and on local exchanges between individuals.
 Mercantilism was closely aligned with the other theories and ideas that began to replace the medieval worldview.
-This period saw the adoption of the very Machiavellian realpolitik and the primacy of the raison d'état in international relations.
-The mercantilist idea of all trade as a zero-sum game, in which each side was trying to best the other in a ruthless competition, was integrated into the works of Thomas Hobbes.
+This period saw the adoption of Machiavellian realpolitik and the primacy of the raison d'état in international relations.
+The mercantilist idea of all trade as a zero-sum game, in which each side was trying to best the other in a ruthless competition, was integral to the works of Thomas Hobbes.
 This dark view of human nature also fit well with the Puritan view of the world, and some of the most stridently mercantilist legislation, such as the Navigation Ordinance of 1651, was enacted by the government of Oliver Cromwell.

 Jean-Baptiste Colbert's work in 17th-century France came to exemplify classical mercantilism.
 In the English-speaking world, its ideas were criticized by Adam Smith with the publication of The Wealth of Nations in 1776 and later by David Ricardo with his explanation of comparative advantage.
 Mercantilism was rejected by Britain and France by the mid-19th century.
 The British Empire embraced free trade and used its power as the financial center of the world to promote the same.
-The Guyanese historian Walter Rodney describes mercantilism as the period of the worldwide development of European commerce, which began in the 15th century with the voyages of Portuguese and Spanish explorers to Africa, Asia, and the New World.
+The Guyanese historian Walter Rodney describes mercantilism as the period of the worldwide development of European commerce which began in the 15th century with the voyages of Portuguese and Spanish explorers to Africa, Asia, and the New World.